Reynisfjara black sand beach with basalt columns

 Hvitserkur — The Drinking Troll

 On the eastern shore of the Vatnsnes peninsula in Northwest Iceland, a 15-meter basalt sea stack rises from the shallows like a creature frozen in the act of drinking from the sea.
-This is Hvitserkur, one of Iceland's most striking and unusual rock formations, and the subject of one of the country's most vivid troll legends.
+This is Hvitserkur, one of Iceland's most striking natural formations, and the subject of one of the country's most vivid troll legends.

-The story tells of a troll from the Strandir coast who harbored a deep hatred for the Christian monastery at Thingeyraklaustur, across the bay on the Hunaflooi shore.
-One night the troll set out to destroy the monastery, wading across the bay toward the distant bell tower.
-But the troll underestimated the distance, or perhaps simply lost track of time in its fury, and when the sun rose over the eastern mountains, the troll was caught in the open water.
-The sunlight turned it to stone instantly, and there it has stood ever since, bent over the water in a posture that looks remarkably like a creature drinking or a dragon lowering its head to the sea.
+The story tells of a troll from the Strandir coast who harbored a deep hatred for the Christian monastery at Thingeyraklaustur.
+One night the troll set out to destroy the monastery, wading across the bay.
+But the troll underestimated the distance, and when the sun rose over the eastern mountains, the troll was caught in the open water.
+The sunlight turned it to stone instantly, and there it has stood ever since, bent over the water in a posture that looks remarkably like a creature drinking.

-Hvitserkur's unusual shape has inspired many comparisons over the years.
-Some see a drinking rhinoceros, others an elephant, and still others a dragon.
-The base of the stack has been reinforced with concrete to prevent erosion, a testament to how valued this natural landmark is.
-The site is accessible via a gravel road from Route 711 on the Vatnsnes peninsula, and a steep path leads down the hillside to the beach where Hvitserkur can be viewed at close range.
-The best photographs are often taken at low tide, when the full shape of the stack is revealed and reflections shimmer on the wet sand.
+Hvitserkur's unusual shape has inspired many comparisons — some see a drinking rhinoceros, others an elephant, and still others a dragon.
+The base of the stack has been reinforced with concrete to prevent erosion.
+The site is accessible via a gravel road from Route 711 on the Vatnsnes peninsula, and a steep path leads down to the beach where Hvitserkur can be viewed at close range.

 Hvitserkur, the 15-meter petrified troll on the Vatnsnes peninsula